Kayaking in Sweden, foraging and food

 9/10 I think, was really enjoyable, and I got to do all the things I wanted to do, but still plenty of opportunity to relax

-PlanetWe have been in business for fourteen years, and we love that we can make our amazing landscape accessible to our guests, hand in hand with boosting our rural economy.
+PlanetWe have been in business for seventeen years, and we love that we can make our amazing landscape accessible to our guests, hand in hand with boosting our rural economy.

 The very nature of our trips means minimal impact on the environment.
 The only energy used for several days is physical strength, a couple of batteries for LED torches and gas for the cooker.
 Water usage is also minimal, only drinking and cooking water.
 We supply eco-friendly dish liquids, shampoo & soap, the sea is the only place to wash up until communal showers at the end.